Sakura2022/Minecraft-Bedrock-Server-Tutorial/README.md

 ### Vim Editor Commands:

-1. When just opened, copy and paste are allowed.
+1. When just opened the file, copy and paste are allowed.
 2. Press "i" to enter insert mode (no copy-paste).
 3. Press "Esc" to exit insert mode.
 4. ```:wq``` Save and exit.